Idearia/WordPress-AI-Commander/README.md

 ## Features

-- **Natural Language Interface**: Interact with WordPress using conversational language
+- **Conversational assistant**: Command WordPress using your voice, powered by OpenAI Realtime API
-- **Chatbot Interface**: User-friendly chat interface in the WordPress admin area
+- **Chatbot assistant**: In alternative, issue commands via text, using a user-friendly chat interface
-- **Voice Input**: Supports voice input from the browser microphone
-- **Conversation History**: Maintains context across multiple commands in a conversation
+- **Conversation history**: Maintains context across multiple commands in a conversation
-- **Extensible Tool System**: Add new tools and capabilities to control plugins and themes
+- **Extensible tool system**: Add new tools and capabilities to control plugins and themes
 - **REST API**: Allows remote interaction with the chatbot via API

 ## Installation